developmentseed/eoAPI/docs/src/services.md

 ## Database

 The STAC database is at the heart of eoAPI and is the only **mandatory** service.
-We use [`PgSTAC`](https://github.com/stac-utils/pgstac) Postgres schema and functions which provides functionality for STAC Filters, CQL2 search, and utilities to help manage the indexing and partitioning of STAC Collections and Items.
+We use [`PgSTAC`](https://github.com/stac-utils/pgstac) Postgres schema and functions, which provides functionality for STAC Filters, CQL2 search, and utilities to help manage the indexing and partitioning of STAC Collections and Items.

 > PgSTAC is used in production to scale to hundreds of millions of STAC items.
 PgSTAC implements core data models and functions to provide a STAC API from a PostgreSQL database.
 PgSTAC is entirely within the database and does not provide an HTTP-facing API.
 The Stac FastAPI PgSTAC backend and Franklin can be used to expose a PgSTAC catalog.
 Integrating PgSTAC with any other language with PostgreSQL drivers is also possible.
 >